 A few weeks ago during our yearly National Disability Prevention and Rehabilitation Week (NDPR) celebration, our deaf students were invited to attend the “Persons With Disabilities Networking with Employers Talkshop” hosted by the Persons With Disabilities Affairs Office of Quezon City.
 Resource speakers from various sectors of disabilities gave their “from rags to riches” stories and how they overcame their barriers to attain their success.
 As always, a great majority of those who attended were deaf people.

 Again, he experienced discrimination while applying for a job.
-Luckily, his passion for photography earned him a work in an online news site.
-Eventually he became a regular government employee.
-His is truly an “against all odds” testimony.
-Oh by the way, he only communicates through lipreading and writing.
+Luckily, his passion for photography earned him a job in an online news site.
+Eventually, he became a regular government employee.
+He is truly an “against all odds” testimony.
+Oh, by the way, he only communicates through lipreading and writing.
 He confessed that he knows little sign language and he chose not to learn it.

-When one of the deaf participant asked a direct question to him, “you can hear that is why you found a nice job, now what about us who cannot hear?”
-Still another one asked him, “you passed the CSC Exam because you know Tagalog, now how about us who have a language barrier since we don’t know the language?”
+When one of the deaf participants asked a direct question to him, “you can hear that is why you found a nice job, now what about us who cannot hear?”
+Still, another one asked him, “you passed the CSC Exam because you know Tagalog, now how about us who have a language barrier since we don’t know the language?”

 For these questions, he simply replied, “you must be more patient and strive harder.”
-Now this is such a tall order, an advice that is too difficult to fulfill.
+Now, this is such a tall order, a piece of advice that is too difficult to fulfill.
 But then again, saying this would make us sound so pitiful and hopeless.